Pradyumna-Hegde/Band_Aid/README.md

-This repo is used to practice Html and Css by building Band_Aid_Vampire #SashaCode
+This repo is used to practice Html and Css by building Band_Aid #SashaCode